PartyDAO/party-protocol/docs/crowdfund.md

 After the auction has ended, someone must call `finalize()`, regardless of whether the crowdfund has placed a bid or not.
 This will settle the auction (if necessary), possibly returning bidded ETH to the party or acquiring the auctioned NFT.
 It is possible to call `finalize()` even after the crowdfund has Expired and the crowdfund may even still win in this scenario.
 If the NFT was acquired, it will then proceed with creating a governance party.

+If the `onlyHostCanBid` option is set, then only a host will be able to call `bid()`.

 ### Creating a Governance Party

 In every crowdfund, immediately after the party has won by acquiring the NFT, it will create a new governance Party instance, using the same fixed governance options provided at crowdfund creation.
 The `totalVotingPower` the governance Party is created with is simply the settled price of the NFT (how much ETH we paid for it).
 The bought NFT is immediately transferred to the governance Party as well.

 After this point, the crowdfund will be in the `Won` lifecycle and no more contributions will be allowed.
-Contributors can `burn()` their participation NFT to refund any ETH they contributed that was not used as well as mint voting power within the governance Party (which is also an NFT).
+Contributors can `burn()` their Crowdfund NFT to refund any ETH they contributed that was not used, as well as mint a governance NFT containing voting power within the Party.

 ## Losing

 Crowdfunds generally lose when they expire before acquiring a target NFT.
 The one exception is `AuctionCrowdfund`, which can still be finalized and win after expiration.

-When a crowdfund enters the Lost lifecycle, contributors may `burn()` their participation NFT to refund all the ETH they contributed.
+When a crowdfund enters the Lost lifecycle, contributors may `burn()` their Crowdfund NFT to refund all the ETH they contributed.

 ## Burning

-At the conclusion of a crowdfund (Won or Lost lifecycle), contributors may burn their participation NFT via the `burn()` function.
+At the conclusion of a crowdfund (Won or Lost lifecycle), contributors may burn their Crowdfund NFT via the `burn()` function.

-If the crowdfund lost, burning the participation NFT will refund all of the contributor's contributed ETH.
+If the crowdfund lost, burning the Crowdfund NFT will refund all of the contributor's contributed ETH.
-If the crowdfund won, burning the participation NFT will refund any of the contributor's _unused_ ETH and mint voting power in the governance party.
+If the crowdfund won, burning the Crowdfund NFT will refund any of the contributor's _unused_ ETH and mint a governance NFT containing voting power in the governance Party, equivalent to the contributor's _used_ ETH.

 ### Calculating Voting Power

 Voting power for a contributor is equivalent to the amount of ETH they contributed that was used to acquire the NFT.
 Each individual contribution is tracked against the total ETH raised at the time of contribution.
 If a user contributes after the crowdfund received enough ETH to acquire the NFT, only their contributions from prior will count towards their final voting power.
-All else will be refunded when they burn their participation token.
+All else will be refunded when they burn their Crowdfund NFT.

 - If the crowdfund was created with a valid `splitBps` value, this percent of every contributor's voting power will be reserved for the `splitRecipient` to claim.
 If they are also a contributor, they will receive the sum of both.

 ### Burning Someone Else's NFT

 It's not uncommon for contributors to go inactive before a crowdfund ends.
-To help ensure delegates in the governance party have enough voting power to operate in proposal flow as quickly as possible, anyone can burn any contributor's participation NFT.
-This will credit a contributor's delegate in the governance Party with that contributor's voting power, which may be enough to act on proposals without the contributor's intervention.
+To help ensure that members in the governance party have enough voting power to operate in the proposal flow as quickly as possible, anyone can burn any contributor's Crowdfund NFT.
+Doing so will credit the contributor's delegate in the governance Party with the contributor's voting power, enabling the delegate to begin using that voting power.

 ## Gatekeepers